-Phrase Abbreviation Definition Active frontages An active frontage means that buildings have ground (and , tours mornages sometimes upper) floors with windows and doors facing onto the street, creating interest and activity.
-Air Quality AQMA Areas designated by local authorities because they are not Management 713 likely to achieve national air quality objectives by the relevant Area deadlines Local Air Quality A plan to tackle air pollution, particularly focused on AQMAs Action Plan designated within a local authority.
+Phrase Abbreviation Definition Active frontages An active frontage means that buildings have ground (and The state of the sometimes upper) floors with windows and doors facing onto the street, creating interest and activity.
+Air Quality AQMA Areas designated by local authorities because they are not Management likely to achieve national air quality objectives by the relevant Area deadlines Local Air Quality A plan to tackle air pollution, particularly focused on AQMAs Action Plan designated within a local authority.
 Area Action AAP An optional Development Plan Document.
-It is aimed at Plan 700 establishing a set of proposals and policies for the development of a specific area (such as a town centre or an area of new development).
-Authority AMR An annual report produced by the local authority that monitors Monitoring 7 ((1)) the effectiveness of Local Plan policies e.g. number of new Report houses built, amount of new open spaces.
+It is aimed at Plan establishing a set of proposals and policies for the development of a specific area (such as a town centre or an area of new development).
+Authority AMR An annual report produced by the local authority that monitors Monitoring the effectiveness of Local Plan policies e.g. number of new Report houses built, amount of new open spaces.
 Birmingham The local Government body responsible for managing the City Council City of Birmingham, including the Planning services.
-Brownfield Land Brownfield (also known as Previously Developed Land) is Browninoia Lana Land which is or was occupied by a permanent structure, including the curtilage of the developed land (although it should not be assumed that the whole of the curtilage should be developed) and any associated fixed surface infrastructure.
+Brownfield Land Brownfield (also known as Previously Developed Land) is Land which is or was occupied by a permanent structure, including the curtilage of the developed land (although it should not be assumed that the whole of the curtilage should be developed) and any associated fixed surface infrastructure.
 This excludes: land that is or was last occupied by agricultural or forestry buildings; land that has been developed for minerals extraction or waste disposal by landfill, where provision for restoration has been made through development management procedures; land in built- up areas such as residential gardens, parks, recreation grounds and allotments; and land that was previously developed but where the remains of the permanent structure or fixed surface structure have blended into the landscape.
 Brownfield Site available for re-use which has been previously Development developed and is abandoned or underused.
-Brownfield Land Registers of previously developed land that local planning Registers authorities consider to be appropriate for residential rtogiotoro development, Building Better An independent body that advised government on how to Building promote and increase the use of high-quality design for new Beautiful build homes and neighbourhoods Commission balla fromos and froighbourneous Call for Sites The process of collecting and collating information on potential development sites.
-Cannock Chase CCDC / CCC The Local Planning Authority for Cannock, Rugeley, District Council 00007000 Hednesford, Norton Canes and neighbouring villages.
-Community The facilities and services - including education, transport, Infrastructure health, emergency services, leisure and sports - that are iiiii aoli aolai G needed to support new homes and businesses.
+Brownfield Land Registers of previously developed land that local planning Registers authorities consider to be appropriate for residential rtegisters development, Building Better An independent body that advised government on how to Building promote and increase the use of high-quality design for new Beautiful build homes and neighbourhoods Commission Salid Hollies and Holgins all Hodge Call for Sites The process of collecting and collating information on potential development sites.
+Cannock Chase CCDC / CCC The Local Planning Authority for Cannock, Rugeley, District Council 2220,000 Hednesford, Norton Canes and neighbouring villages.
+Community The facilities and services - including education, transport, Infrastructure health, emergency services, leisure and sports - that are needed to support new homes and businesses.
 Community CIL A charge on new developments that can be levied by local Infrastructure authorities (or other authorities with charging powers e.g. Levy Mayor of London) to fund infrastructure projects.
-The Levy imayor or condon, to runa initastructure projects.
 The